 Having a Southerly aspect the sun shines on our apartment from mid morning through to late evening when it is one of the last apartments to lose the sun as it sets over the complex.

 The location of the apartment couldn't be better, around 300m from the beach and close to the Kato Paphos tourist area (opposite the Alexander the Great hotel) with just a short walk to the restaurants and bars but far enough away to not be affected by the noise and hub bub of the resort.We are also close to the beach coastal path in front of the Alexander the Great hotel, which in one direction leads past all the major beach front hotels and in the other direction leads down to the Port and harbour (about 10/15 minutes walk).

-The apartment sleeps up to 4 people, 2 in the bedroom and 2 on the sofa bed and is fully air-conditioned, with a king-size bed, linen, towels (for use in the apartment), leather sofas, satellite TV, Internet UK TV, WiFi, ceiling fans, fly screens, electronic safe, hair dryer, microwave, washing machine,pots, pans, toaster, sandwich maker, kettle, fridge, tea, coffee etc.
+The apartment sleeps up to 2 people and is fully air-conditioned, with a king-size bed, linen, towels (for use in the apartment), leather sofas, Internet UK TV with 7 day catchup, free WiFi, ceiling fans, fly screens, electronic safe, hair dryer, microwave, washing machine,pots, pans, toaster, sandwich maker, kettle, fridge, tea, coffee etc.

 Our balcony overlooks the large walk-in pool and is furnished with a rattan seating and coffee tablet.Around the pool area we have our own secured private sunbeds for use by our guests (the parasol is kept in the apartment) and there is ample private parking on the complex for guests who are hiring a car.